asael697/nortsTest/README.md

 ```

 The null hypothesis is that the data has a normal distribution and
 therefore, follows a Gaussian Process.
-At $\alpha=0.05$ significance level
+At $\alpha = 0.05$ significance
-the alternative hypothesis is rejected and wrongly concludes the data
+level the alternative hypothesis is rejected and wrongly concludes the
-follows a Gaussian process.
-Applying the Lobato and Velasco’s test of
+data follows a Gaussian process.
+Applying the Lobato and Velasco’s test
-our package, the null hypothesis is correctly rejected.
+of our package, the null hypothesis is correctly rejected.

 ``` r
 lobato.test(x)